risafletcher/HotGarbage/README.md

 # Optimal Conditions Compost Monitor
 ### By team #1 HotGarbage

-When composting optimal conditions must be maintained in order to prevent production of compounds
+When composting optimal conditions must be maintained in order to prevent production of Methane and other volitile compounds which will increase carbon emmions

-Composting is very good for sustainablility; besides reducing carbon emmisions it has many additonal benefits
+In addition to carbon sequestration composting also supports sustainablility through:
+* improved soil health
+* reduced soil loss
+* increased water infiltration
+* increased water storage

 ### Architecture